MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/wpf-winforms.md

 Before you begin, make sure that the following prerequisites are met:

-* Your project is targeting either .NET Framework 4.6.1 (or higher) or .NET Core 3.0 (or higher).
+* Your project is targeting either .NET Framework 4.6.2 (or higher) or .NET Core 3.1 (or higher).
 * .NET Core is supported only when the WPF/WinForms application runs on Windows.
-* If you use the SDK from a portable library, it must target .NET standard 1.0 or higher (PCL isn't supported).
+* If you use the SDK from a portable library, it must target .NET standard 2.0 or higher (PCL isn't supported).
+* PackageReference project type.
+This requirement comes from `SQLitePCL.raw` library.
+More information at https://github.com/ericsink/SQLitePCL.raw/issues/537.
+* There's a known issue when integrating the SDK into VSTO projects.
+For more details, please visit https://github.com/microsoft/appcenter-sdk-dotnet/issues/1583/.

 ## 2. Create your app in the App Center Portal to obtain the App Secret